qrichert/jolokia/README.md

       `JOLOKIA_CIPHER_KEY_CHACHA20POLY1305`?).
 If so, rename
       `JOLOKIA_CIPHER_KEY` to just `JOLOKIA_KEY`.
 - [ ] Zeroize secrets.
-- [ ] Support in-place ciphering (with a temporary intermediate file).
+- [ ] Add tests.
+The ciphers are well tested, but the CLI needs more.

 ## Installation